 Enjoying a cold beer is one of the most simple pleasures in life.
 Whether you’re celebrating the end of a busy week at work or enjoying some time in the sunshine with a few friends, good beer is truly a treat for the senses.
 Are there gluten free beer and ale?

-Unfortunately, for many years, gluten-free beers have been difficult to come by.
+Unfortunately, for many years, gluten free beers have been difficult to come by.
 Though, if you have managed to get your hands on some, it's likely that its distinct flavor has caught you off guard.

 However, thanks to innovative work within the brewing industry, there are now a huge variety of gluten-free beers available.

-Below, we’ve listed our 5 favorite gluten-free beers, which range from classic lagers to more hoppy ales.
+Below, we’ve listed our 5 favorite gluten free beers, which range from classic lagers to more hoppy ales.
 They each have been hand-selected according to their brewing processes, taste, and reputation.

 When buying gluten-free beer, the range in jargon alone can be difficult to get your head around.
 That's why we’ve also included a handy buyer’s guide.